Team USA Defends Delray Beach Crown

 by ATP Staff|

-Team USA successfully defended their title on Saturday at the Delray Beach Open, sprinting to an insurmountable 5-1 lead over Team International on Day 2 of play.
+Team USA successfully defended its title on Saturday at the Delray Beach Open, sprinting to an insurmountable 5-1 lead over Team International on Day 2 of play.

 The Americans raced to a 3-0 lead in the opening match of the day as James Blake/Vince Spadea prevailed in doubles over Sebastien Grosjean/Mikael Pernfors 6-2, 3-6, [11-9].
 But just when Team International seemed down and out, Fernando Gonzalez hung tough in a Champions Tie-break to defeat Mardy Fish 7-5, 1-6, [10-8] and give his team their first point of the weekend.